Hey! My name is

 Hi, I’m Ananya Cleetus (she/her), a senior in Computer Science at the University of Illinois Urbana-Champaign and the founder of Anemone, a mental health crisis app for people in emergencies.
 I am currently the chair of the CS Mental Health Committee but in the past, I’ve taught a freshman honors course, CS196, and helped run Reflections|Projections, the largest -run technology conference in the Midwest.
 In addition to my work at UIUC, I’ve also developed my own low cost 3d-printed robotic prosthetic arm for leprosy victims in India which I presented at the White House and started Magikstra, a Carnegie Science Award-winning social network for high school students to find mentors.
 I also have a day named after me in the city of Pittsburgh.
 In my free time, I make pecan pies and memes (I started UIUC Memes for Underfunded Teens and taught a meme class at Illinois CS Sail for four years.).

 Besides tech, my other main passion is mental health.
 I started getting involved in the mental health advocacy space through my own lived experiences with bipolar disorder, depression, and anxiety.
 I took over a year off from school to focus on my health and create Anemone, before returning to campus.
 I even gave a TEDx talk about my mental health journey, if you’re interested in that sort of thing.
 Since rejoining UIUC, I’ve helped with initiatives such as the development of an Engineering-wide mental health syllabus statement, a student mental health forum, student ID card resources, and a campus-wide mental health task force.
 I’ve served on Mental Health America’s Collegiate Mental Health Innovation Council, as co-chair of UIUC’s Counseling Center Advisory Committee and worked on projects with We Are Saath and Active Minds.
-I've also been a mental health advisor for a variety of tech companies and groups, including Google.
+I've also been a mental health advisor for a variety of tech companies and groups, including Google and SAMHSA (Substance Abuse and Mental Health Services Administration).
 This past year, I was also fortunate enough to receive funding from the Fiddler Innovation Fellowship and Carle Illinois Health Maker Lab for my app, Anemone.